SummerOfCode2020/ta-time-september/README.md

 Navigate to the session you would like to attend.
 Update the README to include your full name and a description of anything specific for the TA to prepare for.

-## Add your Request below with the date

-### Example date for Tuesday 9/1/20

-Example Person Name Here to review React state

-For Saturday 9/11/20 Xavier Cody to help me get back on track I'm behind big time.
-What time is TA Session for?